Immigration Appeals & Litigation

 The Sixth Circuit Court of Appeals agreed with Attorney Eichorn and granted his petition for review in Thiam v.
 Holder.

 Our firm appeals cases throughout the United States and have offices strategically located in Cleveland, Ohio, and in Charlotte, North Carolina.
 To schedule an in person case assessment or a phone conference with an experienced immigration lawyer, call 866-448-2994 or contact us online.
-Please be prepared to submit the denial for our review ahead of the meeting or conference.
+Please be prepared to submit the denial, reqeust for evidence or notice of intent to deny for our review ahead of the meeting or conference.

 Removal and Deportation Appeals, Motions to Reconsider and Reopen